Josep Gómes

-Josep Antoni Gómes Moreira (born 3 December 1985) is an Andorran international footballer who plays as a goalkeeper for FC Santa Coloma.
+Josep Antoni Gómes Moreira (born 3 December 1985) is an Andorran international footballer who plays as a goalkeeper for Casa de Portugal.

 Career

 Born in La Massana, Gómes spent most of his club career playing in the Spanish league system, representing FC Andorra, UD Ibiza-Eivissa, CD Ciudad de Vícar and CF San Rafael.

 He made his international debut for Andorra in 2006, and has represented them in FIFA World Cup qualifying matches.

 On 25 March 2019, during a UEFA Euro qualifying match against Albania, Gómes made what one sports website described as a "howler" that gifted Albania the opening goal when he tried an acrobatic flying kick to clear the ball but failed to do so.
 His team went on to lose 3–0.